woodrowwiest/FCND-Estimation-CPP/README.md

 # Estimation Project #

+Woodrow Wiest
+28 June, 2019
+Göteborg, Sweden

-Welcome to the estimation project.
-In this project, you will be developing the estimation portion of the controller used in the CPP simulator.
-By the end of the project, your simulated quad will be flying with your estimator and your custom controller (from the previous project)!
+Welcome to my variation of the estimation project.
+In this project, we are tasked to develop the estimation portion of the controller used in the CPP simulator.
+The final result, our simulated quad will be flying with the estimator and custom controller from the previous project: [FCND-Controls-CPP](https://github.com/woodrowwiest/FCND-Controls-CPP)

 This README is broken down into the following sections: